logan-pearce/LOFTI/README.md

 The orbits from the fit of GK - GI Tau

+The script "lofti_plots.py" produces stats for each parameter, histograms of the distribution of each parameter, histograms of the distribution of positions, velocities, and accelerations in all 3 dimensions for each orbit in the posterior, a selection of 100 orbits plotted in XY, XZ, YZ planes, and a selection of 20 orbits plotted in 3d.

 ## Author
 The project was completed by Logan Pearce (http://www.loganpearcescience.com), under the mentorship of Dr Adam Kraus at the University of Texas at Austin.